Skylark0924/Rofunc-ros/README.md

 ### Voice Q&A

+For this function, we implemented a Voice Q&A robot based on `ChatGPT`.
 This function consists of `Speech2text`, `Chat` and `Text2speech`.
 This pipeline can be activated by calling

 English